DCHuber/IoT/acmeFactory_Update.md

 * Create a new directory to store the logs
   * ``` mkdir /home/pi/Projects/acmeFactory/logs ```

-* Create the scheduled task
+* Create the scheduled task by runing the crontab command - the first time might have you select an editor - I use nano
   * ``` crontab -e ```
-  * Add to the last line
+  Add to the last line
      * ```	*/5 * * * * /usr/bin/python3 /home/pi/Projects/acmeFactory/acmeSendTemp.py ```

 * If you want to see if everything is working you can run this command